Scientific law: Electromagnetism

 These laws were found before the formulation of Maxwell's equations.
-They are not fundamental, since they can be derived from Maxwell's Equations.
-Coulomb's Law can be found from Gauss' Law (electrostatic form) and the Biot–Savart Law can be deduced from Ampere's Law (magnetostatic form).
-Lenz' Law and Faraday's Law can be incorporated into the Maxwell-Faraday equation.
-Nonetheless they are still very effective for simple calculations.
+They are not fundamental, since they can be derived from Maxwell's equations.
+Coulomb's law can be found from Gauss's law (electrostatic form) and the Biot–Savart law can be deduced from Ampere's law (magnetostatic form).
+Lenz's law and Faraday's law can be incorporated into the Maxwell–Faraday equation.
+Nonetheless, they are still very effective for simple calculations.